synvert-hq/node-query-ruby/README.md

 ## Write Adapter

-Different parser, like parser, syntax_tree, will generate different AST nodes, to make NodeQuery work for them all, we define an [Adapter](https://github.com/synvert-hq/node-query-ruby/blob/main/lib/node_query/adapter.rb) interface, if you implement the Adapter interface, you can set it as NodeQuery's adapter.
+Different parser, like prism, parser, syntax_tree, will generate different AST nodes, to make NodeQuery work for them all, we define an [Adapter](https://github.com/synvert-hq/node-query-ruby/blob/main/lib/node_query/adapter.rb) interface, if you implement the Adapter interface, you can set it as NodeQuery's adapter.

-It provides 2 adapters
+It provides 3 adapters

+1. `PrismAdapter`
-1. `ParserAdapter`
+2. `ParserAdapter`
-2. `SyntaxTreeAdapter`
+3. `SyntaxTreeAdapter`

 ## Development